 Playing golf with Jan I now know so much more about the bird populations, their migratory patterns.
 I enjoy taking photos of birds that I don't recognize to share with Jan and he can identify them with ease.
 I once saw a flock of birds high in the air, doing a intricate dance in V-like formation, just not resembling geese at all.
 When I return to turn in the scorecard, I do my best to dutifully recount the description to Jan.

-"Brown Pelicans!" he exclaims.
+"American White Pelicans!" he exclaims.

 "Pelicans!?"
 What a surprise.
 "They live in the Northwest?"

 "Oh yes, they migrate south to breed on inland lakes such as Kalamath Lake" he smiled "They are probably searching for open water.
 You are lucky to see them."